Effective Altruism and the Human Mind:

 Published by Oxford University Press

-Find more information about the book and order it here.
+Find more information about the book and get it here.

 Introduction